gitsumitsingh/gitsumitsingh/README.md

 - 👋 Hi, I’m @gitsumitsingh
 - 👀 I’m interested in MERN Stack
 - 🌱 I’m currently learning Node Express
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on MERN Projects
 - 📫 How to reach me ...
 - 😄 Pronouns: coding is interesting
 - ⚡ Fun fact: work is never ending process.